patroni/patroni/docs/faq.rst

     Make sure to use different ``namespace`` / ``scope`` when dealing with different Patroni clusters that share the same DCS cluster.

 What occurs if I lose my DCS cluster?
-    The DCS is used to store basically some status and the dynamic configuration of the Patroni cluster.
+    The DCS is used to store basically status and the dynamic configuration of the Patroni cluster.

-    If you lose your DCS cluster you are able to change the local configuration of all Patroni members to point to a new DCS cluster.
+    If you lose your DCS cluster you should change the local configuration of all Patroni members to point to a new DCS cluster.
-    When you do that, Patroni will take care of creating the status information again based on the current status of the cluster, and to recreate the dynamic configuration on the DCS based on a backup file named ``patroni.dynamic.json`` which is stored inside the Postgres data directory of each member of the Patroni cluster.
+    When you do that, Patroni will take care of creating the status information again based on the current status of the cluster, and recreate the dynamic configuration on the DCS based on a backup file named ``patroni.dynamic.json`` which is stored inside the Postgres data directory of each member of the Patroni cluster.

 What occurs if I lose majority in my DCS cluster?
     The DCS will become unresponsive, which will cause Patroni to demote the current read/write Postgres node.